Alamo Lake State Park

-Alamo Lake State Park is a state park of Arizona, USA, centered on Alamo Lake, a flood control and recreational reservoir.
+Alamo Lake State Park is a state park of Arizona, United States, centered on Alamo Lake, a flood control and recreational reservoir.
 The park is located in western Arizona about 38 mi north of Wenden.
 It is accessed via a paved two-lane road off either U.S. Route 60 to the south or U.S. Route 93 to the east.
 Owing to its remoteness, the park is often considered one of the "best kept secrets" of the state park system.

 Alamo Lake State Park features camping facilities and attracts wildlife enthusiasts, as the park is home to numerous wildlife species including the bald eagle.
 The park's remoteness and distance from cities also makes it a destination for stargazing, as it is the darkest sky state park in Arizona.

 Alamo Lake

 Alamo Lake itself is formed by the Alamo Dam that is part of the Alamo Lake State Park administered by the Arizona State Parks.
 The lake impounds runoff from the Bill Williams River, an intermittent tributary of the Colorado River.
 The dam was constructed in 1968 by the Army Corps of Engineers, primarily for flood control purposes.
 The dam is an earthfill dam that rises 283 ft from the streambed.

 While the Bill Williams River is often dry, heavy seasonal rains maintain the lake's depth.
 During extreme flood events, the reservoir can fill rapidly; the lake has been recorded to rise 11 ft in a single night due to extreme flooding.

 Unusually high flows during the 1970s and 1980s increased the depth and size of the reservoir to unexpected levels, giving birth to recreational and fishing possibilities.
 Since then, the lake has been stocked with numerous fish species, including largemouth bass, crappie, sunfish, channel catfish, flathead catfish and tilapia.
 The lake is host to fishing tournaments and has been the location of at least one Arizona state fishing record.

 The park can be accessed by a paved road from Highway 60 at the Wenden turn-off to the north on Alamo Lake Road.